 Professor Saperstein received her B.A. in Sociology from the University of Washington and her Ph.D. in Sociology and Demography from the University of California-Berkeley.
 In 2016, she received the Early Achievement Award from the Population Association of America.
-She has also been a Visiting Scholar at the Russell Sage Foundation.
+She has also been a Visiting Scholar at the Russell Sage Foundation and Sciences Po (Paris).

 Her research focuses on the social processes through which people come to perceive, name, and deploy seemingly immutable categorical differences —such as race and sex—and their consequences for explaining, and reinforcing, social inequality.
 Her current research projects explore several strands of this subject, including: